RickyTickyTavi/Conventional_War_Calculator/README.md

   If you dont already have the platform, go here: https://www.haskell.org/downloads/#platform   and follow the instructions.

   There are 3 commands you will have to type in order to see every value required of the project.
-  They all match Epstein's (no, not the Epstein that did not kill himself in prison) values so please check them.
+  They all match Epstein's values so please check them if you wish.

 COMMANDS AND USAGE::